JohannTafur/BasicHtmlProject/README.md

 In the first is the history of photography and how it has evolved.

-The second page is about the best video-only cameras, photo-only cameras, and the best cameras for both photos and videos.
+The second page is about the best cameras AND their specifications.

 The third page has a brief description of who I am and what I do.